Davinderjit01/Fatigue-Action-Detection/README.md

 *  Apply PCA to reduce feature dimension to 80.
 Classify by DNN of 3 layers of 50x50x50 (or switching to other classifiers in one line).
 See `class ClassifierOfflineTrain` in [lib_classifier.py](utils/lib_classifier.py)
 *  Mean filtering the prediction scores between 2 frames.
 Add label above the person if the score is larger than 0.8.
 See `class ClassifierOnlineTest` in [lib_classifier.py](utils/lib_classifier.py)

-For more details about how the features are extracted, please see my [report](https://github.com/felixchenfy/Data-Storage/blob/master/EECS-433-Pattern-Recognition/FeiyuChen_Report_EECS433.pdf).